AvirukBasak/scsh-lang/README.md

 Red version badge indicates discontinued version.

 Version `1.x` has been discontinued.
-New features will be added to `2.x`.
+New features and patches will be added to `2.x`.
-Version `1.x` will be maintained for bug fixes and minor improvements.

 ### Build
 - Dependencies: